Photometry with XGA

 # The function call is identical when generating images for an individual source, but here

-# I have limited XGA to using only four cores
+# we limit XGA to using only four cores

 demo_src = evselect_image(demo_src, lo_en=lo_en, hi_en=hi_en, num_cores=4)